 Step-by-Step Configuration

-Create a Service Account (Classic API) or Bearer Token Role
+Create a Service Account or API Role and Client

 Classic API Setup